Ariana James Flaunts Bodacious Booty In Thong While Posing In The Snow

 "So Gorgeous and Stunning," gushed one Instagram user.

-“Very nice glutes,” quipped a second admirer, adding several emoji that included a kissing face.
+"Very nice glutes," noted a second admirer, adding several emoji that included a kissing face.

 "Obsessed with you," a third comment read.

-Earlier this month, Ariana shared a snap that saw her flaunting her hot buns in a yellow swimsuit that had high-cut legs and a low-cut back.
-The lens caught from behind at a slight angle while she held her hands in the air and turned to look at the camera.
+Earlier this month, Ariana shared a snap of her flaunting her hot buns in a yellow swimsuit with high-cut legs and a low-cut back.
+The photo caught her from behind at a slight angle while she held her hands in the air and turned to look at the camera.